Double Moonsault:

 Thank you to Rob Naylor for remembering this one and sending it my way.
 And no, I'm not going to mention anything about gravity remembering Pac here.
 I'm not doing that, and you're not currently reading that.
 He was a few inches away from catastrophic injury but managed to continue rotating to walk away unscathed.

-On September 3, 2012, Charade made his Beyond Wrestling debut at their Beyond Armory Amore event against Black Baron as part of a 13-match card, because of course it was.
-During the match, Charade attempted a Double Moonsault, and it finally went horrifyingly wrong.
 He under-rotates, landing full force on his face under the weight of his body.
 I'm going to link to it rather than embed the video, because it's truly, truly horrific.
 Watch at your own discretion.

-Charade fractured his skull in the process.
 The footage went viral in whatever way things went viral in 2012, appearing on World Star, TruTV, and Tosh.O.
 Aside from the horror of Charade's body twisting with immense force at such an unfortunate angle, the energy of the room shifting from excitement to silent shock really makes it so striking.
 Most people who experience this type of traumatic event may not even survive or walk again.

 Charade, however, was wrestling again after just six months.
-He shared his perspective on the event in a 2013 YouTube video titled "Charade's Double Moonsault Epiphany," stating:"Six months later, I was back in the ring again.
+He shared his perspective on the event in a 2013 YouTube video titled "Charade's Double Moonsault Epiphany," stating, "Six months later, I was back in the ring again.
 Six months later, I had more stories, more things to share with the world.
 Almost losing your life is a very humbling experience.
 You start looking at life a little differently, living life a little differently, soaking things in more.
 Everything could have ended right there, so I'm going to do my best to make sure that I impact the world like I want to."

-Charade's injury may have a chilling effect on the business, as both fans and workers were now faced with the reality of the risk associated with the move.
+Charade's injury may have had a chilling effect on the business, as both fans and workers were now faced with the reality of the risk associated with the move.

 Andrew Everett remembers from this time, "It's Mania weekend in New Jersey [...]
 My first match as Andrew Everett, first match without a mask.
 I was a young, dumb kid.
-There was a wrestler on the Shimmer show after ours that I was talking to at the time.
+There was a wrestler on the SHIMMER show after ours that I was talking to at the time.
 I'm asking myself 'Oh, what would impress a girl?
 I know she's going to be getting here at some point.'
-So it's time to do the Double Moonsault, I get set and give a quick look at the crowd.
+So it's time to do the Double Moonsault, but first, I give a quick look at the crowd.
 I look over, and… she hasn't arrived yet.
 The person I do see is Charade at the gimmick table, wearing a neck brace.
 Oh my God.
 The move that I'm about to do, he almost killed himself doing it."

 Video credit: Combat Zone Wrestling

-Charade now wrestles as Aerial Van Go and continues to perform the Double Moonsault, though it appears he now dives to the floor with it.
 Still, I can't help but wonder where this move disappeared to.
 It's genuinely surprising that young wrestlers looking to make a name for themselves haven't attempted it in recent years.

 "I think the young guys these days, in some ways, are smarter now and they know how to get just as big of a reaction without endangering themselves quite so significantly," Everett tells me.
 "It's their thought processes, though.
 I would have never been smart enough to even think of trying some of the stuff they're doing.
 Komander, the stuff he comes up with — that's what I'm impressed with.
 I would have never in a million years thought of it."